onionj/pybotnet/README.md

 ### Features:
 * get command from telegram and execute scripts
-* send message to telegram admin
-* get command from telegram
+* get command and send message by third party proxy
+* send target info

+for more features see command list ↓

 ### Requirements: